CenturyLinkCloud/PublicKB/Network/changing-ip-address-on-a-centurylink-cloud-hosted-machines.md

         <p>This mail will also include granting permission for the Cloud engineer to login to the server to make the necessary network configuration changes. </p>
       </li>
       <li>
-        <p>Any downtime requirements.&nbsp; This change does require the server to go offline for a short duration &lt; 1min </p>
+        <p>Any downtime requirements.
+This change does require the server to go offline for a short duration &lt; 1min </p>
       </li>
     </ol>
   </ol>